danielharrell/open-eyes-lect-2017-18/Open.md

-and given the name of "world", unless we also surrounded the world even to the point of surrounding us; yet how could it be a whole for sight, and given the name of "world", unless itwe see what surrounds us whole, or give it a name, Seeing a whole world outside us, after all, is at once to be surrounded by the world, as if we were inside it, yet also to surround the world, so to speak, in a name for it, as if we were outside it.
-And it is hard to see how we could be in both places at once, unless we somehow enclosed the world from inside it, making our open eyes like a closed jar or completed parabola.
+and given the name of "world", unless we also surrounded the world even to the point of surrounding us; yet how could it be a whole for sight, and given the name of "world", unless itwe see what surrounds us whole, or give it a name,

 We are surrounded by world as if inside it, but also surround it in the word "world" as if outside it.
 These are reconciled if we enclose the world from inside it, like the circumference produced by a parabola.